A Timeline of England

 1875

 The third Public Health Act is passed.
 Conditions in towns and cities are slowly getting better.
-In the 1870s and 1880s networks of sewers are dug and water pipes are laid.
+In the 1870s and 1880s networks of sewers were dug and water pipes are laid.
 Gas light becomes common even in the poorest homes.

 1878 The Salvation Army is named